 If you’d like to get in contact with C.T.
 Phipps, you can find him on social media:

-Check out some of his books by clicking on the covers:
+Check out some of his books by clicking on the buttons: